orgua/shepherd_v2_planning/docs/80_web/concept_web.md

     - these metrics could be displayed on the website as a condensed result
     - these metrics could also be used for some kind of leaderboard
 - a downsampled dataset (1 kHz?) could be fed into a database for semi-live analysis / observation
-- a full-res dataset could be fed into the database afterwards but would mean a longer blocking time between measurements
+- a full-res dataset could be fed into the database afterward but would mean a longer blocking time between measurements

 ## TODO